rhodes351/alecrhodes/content/authors/admin/_index.md

 - Visitors
 ---

-I am a PhD candidate in sociology at The Ohio State University and research associate at the John Glenn College of Public Affairs.
-My research focuses on economic inequality and insecurity; credit, debt, and wealth; work and labor markets; education; spatial inequality; and social policy.
-I am especially interested in investigating the causes and consequences of rising inequality and insecurity for individuals, families, and communities.
-You can learn more about my current research projects here.
+I'm a PhD candidate in sociology at The Ohio State University and research associate at the John Glenn College of Public Affairs.
+My research focuses on the causes and consequences of rising economic inequality and insecurity for individuals, families, and communities.
+I'm especially interested in how inequalities accumulate over the life course and across labor and credit markets.
+You can learn more about my current research projects below.

-I am a member of [Debt Lab](https://u.osu.edu/debtlab/), a collaborative research group housed in The Ohio State University's department of sociology that studies credit, debt, inequality, and insecurity.
+I'm a member of [Debt Lab](https://u.osu.edu/debtlab/), a collaborative research group housed in The Ohio State University's department of sociology that studies credit, debt, inequality, and insecurity.

 Prior to arriving at Ohio State, I received BAs in sociology and economics from Hobart and William Smith Colleges.